 How to Make This Poncho Top Extra Beginner-Friendly

 If you're a visual learner like me, you might really benefit from the stitch chart I've included in the ad-free, printable PDF.
-Sometimes pattern language can sound complex, but a stitch chart can reveal how easy a concept really is.
+Sometimes pattern language can sound complex, but a helpful crochet stitch chart can reveal how easy a concept really is.
 You can pick up the printable PDF here.
 (It's great for mobile viewing too.)
 Scroll down for the full free pattern below!

 I've also been thinking about putting together a video tutorial for this simple summer crochet top.
 If that's something you'd be interested in, please leave a comment and let me know!